ember-learn/ember-jsonapi-docs/README.md

     - [ember-jsonapi-docs](https://github.com/ember-learn/ember-jsonapi-docs)
     - [ember-api-docs](https://github.com/ember-learn/ember-api-docs)
 1. Set up the project according to the instructions above in `Running the app`.
-1. From the `ember-jsonapi-docs` directory, run `./generate-local.sh yui ember 2.18.0`.
-This command runs the Ember documentation build, generates jsonapi output, and copies it to the `ember-api-docs` directory.
-To build ember data documentation, run `./generate-local.sh yui ember-data 2.17.2`.
+1. From the `ember-jsonapi-docs` directory, run `yarn gen --project ember --version 2.18.0`.
+This command runs the Ember documentation build, generates jsonapi output, copies it to the `ember-api-docs` directory & runs this app.
+To build ember data documentation, run `yarn gen --project ember-data --version 2.18.0`.
-    - If your `rev-index/ember-X.X.X.json` file fails to generate, make sure you have all dependencies installed for the ember.js repo
     - If you are debugging failed builds, periodically clear out the contents of the `tmp` directory, and run the script again.
 Past failed runs can cause subsequent runs to fail in unexpected ways.\_
 1. Run `yarn server` in this app to serve the content locally.
-1. Run the API app with the newly generated local data by running `API_HOST=http://localhost:5050 ember s` in the `ember-api-docs` directory.
+1. Run the API app with the newly generated local data by running `yarn server` in this app & then run `yarn start:local` in the `ember-api-docs` directory.